mahaliahr/research-notes/src/site/notes/published/how-to-shift-power-relations-of-speculation.md

 ---
 dg-publish: true
+title: How To Shift Power Relations Of Speculation
+permalink: /notes/how-to-shift-power-relations-of-speculation/
+visibility: public
+description: >-
+  'How do we shift the power relations of speculation?
+How can design education create a culture where subaltern voices have visibility and power?
+Can CSD enable
+updated: '2025-10-20T22:34:14.449Z'
 ---
 'How do we shift the power relations of speculation?
 How can design education create a culture where subaltern voices have visibility and power?
 Can CSD enable the democratisation of speculation?' p178